OpenStackOnRaPi/ostackinstall/README.md

 2. First checks - create first instance

    Your first instance will be created from openstak client command line.
 First, you will use a prepared script to create tenant network and other artifacts (e.h., VM image to create form) needed to create instances.
-Then, you will enable python-openstack client tool and create the instance from command line (similar to creating pods in Kubernetes using kubctl).
+Then, you will enable python-openstack client tool and create the instance from command line using openstack command line client (similar to creating pods in Kubernetes using kubctl).

   * run init-runonce script that creates external network, subnetwork, router, downloads img image of cirros VM, and creates a couple of flavors in the admin project
     - init-runonce script files for various kolla-ansible/OpenStack releases are available under following links.
 Select appropriate os-name, possibly editing it to change some settings according to your environment (e.g., external network address range):